Confirmation Bias

 Question 1:

-True or False: The confirmation bias leads people to reject, refute, or ignore information that confirms their current beliefs.
+True or False: The confirmation bias leads people to reject, refute, or ignore information confirming their beliefs.

 Answer: